 375 Commonwealth was designed by architect George A. Avery and built in 1892-1893 for Dr. Holmes Mayhew Jernegan and his wife, Mary E. (Morrill) Moore Jernegan.
-He is shown as the owner of 375 Commonwealth on the original building permit application, dated June 18, 1892, on the final building inspection report, dated May 1, 1893.
+He is shown as the owner on the original building permit application, dated June 18, 1892, and on the final building inspection report, dated May 1, 1893.

 Holmes Jernegan was a physician and surgeon specializing in abdominal surgery.
 He maintained his medical office at 375 Commonwealth.

 The Jernegans separated in 1899 and were divorced in June of 1901.
 He continued to live and maintain his office at 375 Commonwealth, and married again in August of 1903 to Mabel Louise Tobey.
 After their marriage, they lived at 375 Commonwealth.

 Holmes Jernegan died in May of 1917.
 Mabel Jernegan moved soon thereafter to the Hotel Puritan at 390 Commonwealth.

 On January 25, 1919, Chester L. Dane and Edward C. Bradlee, trustees under the will of Grace Atkinson (Little) Ellis OIiver, who held a mortgage on 375 Commonwealth, foreclosed and took possession of the property.

 On October 1, 1919, 373 Commonwealth was acquired from the trustees under Grace Oliver’s will by Dorothy L. Hallett, a secretary employed by the W. J. Sinnott Construction Company.
 In October of 1919, she filed for (and subsequently received) permission to convert the property into medical offices.